ZimventuresLLC/stackzilla/docs/guides/cli_guide.md

 Almost every `stackzilla` command requires a namespace in order to operate.
 This argument is the name of the database (excluding the `.db` file extension) that Stackzilla should use when running.

+{% capture namespace_env_var %}
+If you don't want to type <code>--namespace whatever </code> for every CLI invocation, an environment variable option is available to make your life easier.
+Simply set the <code>SZ_NAMESPACE</code> environment variable to the name of your namespace and all future commands will use that for the namespace value.
+{% endcapture %}
+{% include note-info.html content=namespace_env_var %}

 ##### Example
 Let's create a new namespace and then set a metadata key within it.